IronSinew/recipebox/README.md

 ## Start Application (after install)
 `docker-compose up -d`
 `bun run dev`
-- It may not be an awful idea to check migration / npm / composer deps in case other installs are needed as well.
+- It may not be an awful idea to check migration / npm / composer dependencies in case other installs are needed as well.

 ---